sphinx-doc/sphinx/doc/config.rst

 .. confval:: numfig

-   If true, figures, tables and code-blocks are automatically numbered if they has caption.
+   If true, figures, tables and code-blocks are automatically numbered if they have a caption.
 For now, it works only with the HTML builder.
 Default is ``False``.

    .. versionadded:: 1.3